tobybreckon/chroma-keying/README.md

 ### How does this work ?

-When the program starts up, it stores an initial image of the clear area of the room with no people or (green) chroma-keying material in view.
+When the program starts up, it stores an initial image of the clear area of the room with no people or (green) chroma keying material in view.
 This is our _background_ image.

 Next, we use our earlier approach to isolate the image region with a green Hue, as a mask - an image of 0s and 255s with 255s where the corresponding pixel was sufficiently green, and a 0 elsewhere.
 We call this the _foreground mask_ as it contains the camera image region that we wish to make invisible.
 By inverting our _foreground mask_ using a bit-wise logical NOT operation (```bitwise_not()```), we can obtain a _background mask_ that conversely contains the camera image region that we do not wish to make invisible.